Furkanalam840/amazon-clone/README.md

 # amazon-clone
-this is my code for amazon clone
+this is my code for amazon clone. this is my chainging.